ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/06-orders-combos.md

 ## Unit Tests

+This is a suggested list of unit tests you may wish to implement to test your new and updated classes in this milestone.
+You should be able to reach 100% code coverage in each of these classes.

 ##### Order

-* `SizeIs0Initially()` - test that the size of the order is initially 0.
+* `SizeIs0Initially()` - the size of the order is initially 0.
-* `TotalsAre0Initially()` - test that the subtotal, tax, and total are 0 initially.
+* `TotalsAre0Initially()` - the subtotal, tax, and total are 0 initially.
-* `TaxRateSetInitially()` - test that the tax rate is set to 0.12 initially.
-* `NegativeTaxRateThrowsException()` - test that setting the tax rate to a negative value throws an exception.
+* `NegativeTaxRateThrowsException()` - setting the tax rate to a negative value throws an exception.
-* `TaxRateOver100ThrowsException()` - test that setting the tax rate to a value over 1.0 throws an exception.
+* `TaxRateOver100ThrowsException()` - setting the tax rate to a value over 1.0 throws an exception.
+* `AddItemsUpdatesSize()` - add three fake items one at a time and check size after each one.
+* `AddItemsUpdatesTotals()` - add three fake items one at a time and check subtotal, tax, and total after each one.
+* `AddItemsUpdatesCalories()` - add three fake items one at a time and check calories after each one.
+* `ContainsUsesInstanceComparison()` - confirm that the `contains` method uses instance comparison.
+Create two actual order items (this cannot be done with fakes) that will return true when `equals()` is called.
+Place one in the order, and use them to confirm that `contains` returns both true and false when given two items that are equal but not the same instance.
+* `RemoveUsesInstanceComparison()` - confirm that the `removeItem` method uses instance comparison.
+Create two actual order items (this cannot be done with fakes) that will return true when `equals()` is called.
+Place both in in the order, then remove one and confirm that the correct one was removed using contains.
+You may wish to do this twice, removing the first one added once and the second one added the second time.
+* `OrderNumberFromSingleton()`- confirm that the `Order` class is using `OrderNumberSingleton`.
+Create a fake `OrderNumberSingleton` that returns a value for an order number, then instantiate an `Order` and verify that it received the given order number.
+* `TaxRateSetGlobally()` - create two `Order` instances, change the tax rate, and confirm that both use the new tax rate.
+This is best done by adding an item to each order and checking the `tax` virtual attribute.
+* `RemoveMissingItemDoesNotThrow()` - removing an item not in the order should not throw an exception.
+* `IteratorContainsItems()` - add fake items to the order, get the iterator, and confirm that the fake items are returned in order.
+* `GetItemsByIndex()` - add fake items to the order, and confirm that each one can be accessed via its index.

 ##### Combo

-`DefaultConstructorSetsName()` - the default constructor should set the name.
+* `ConstructorSetsName()` - the constructor should set the name.
 This is visible as the first element in the special instructions list.
-`DefaultConstructorAcceptsNullName()` - the default constructor should accept `null` or `None` for the name.
+* `ConstructorAcceptsNullName()` - the constructor should accept `null` or `None` for the name.
-`DefaultConstructorSetsItemsToNull()` - the default constructor should set the entree, side, and drink elements to `null` or `None`.
+* `ConstructorSetsItemsToNull()` - the constructor should set the entree, side, and drink elements to `null` or `None`.
-`DefaultDiscountCorrect()` - the default discount of $0.50 is initially set correctly.
+* `SetDiscountToNegativeThrowsException()` - setting the discount to a negative value throws an exception.
+* `CanSetDiscountToZero()` - setting the discount to 0 does not throw an exception.
+* `PriceZeroNoItems()` - the price should be 0 if all items are `null` or `None`.
+* `CaloriesZeroNoItems()` - the calories should be 0 if all items are `null` or `None`.
+* `PriceAllItems()` - add fake entree, side, and drink to combo and verify that the price is summed correctly (remember to take off the discount).
+* `CaloriesAllItems()` - add fake entree, side, and drink to combo and verify that the calories is summed correctly.
+* `NoDiscountWhenItemMissing()` - add two of the three items to the combo and verify tha the price is correct and does not include discount.
+* `DiscountSetGlobally()` - create two `Combo` instances, change the discount, and confirm that both use the new discount.
+This is best done by adding three items to each combo and checking the total price.
+* `AddEntreeUpdatesEntree()` - add an `Entree` to the combo using `addItem()` and verify that it is placed in the `entree` attribute.
+You may need to make the attribute visible to the test.
+* `AddSideUpdatesSide()` - add a `Side` to the combo using `addItem()` and verify that it is placed in the `side` attribute.
+You may need to make the attribute visible to the test.
+* `AddDrinkUpdatesDrink()` - add a `Drink` to the combo using `addItem()` and verify that it is placed in the `drink` attribute.
+You may need to make the attribute visible to the test.
+* `ItemsListCorrect()` - add fake items to the combo and verify that the list returned by `getItems()` contains them.
+* `ItemsListEmpty()` - getting a list when the combo is empty results in an empty list.
+* `SpecialInstructionsHasName()` - special instructions should contain name if set.
+* `SpecialInstructionsHasDiscount()` - special instructions should contain "$0.50 Discount Applied" if all three items are populated.
+* `SpecialInstructionsEmpty()` - special instructions should be empty if no name is set and no discount applied.
+* `AddingComboToComboThrowsException()` - adding a combo as an item to a combo throws an exception.
+* `TwoCombosEqual()` - create two combos containing the same name and fake objects and test that they are equal.
+* `TwoCombosNotEqual()` - create two combos with different names but the same fake objects, and test that they are not equal.
+* `TwoEmptyCombosEqual()` - create two empty combos with `null` or `None` names and test that they are equal.
+* `TwoCombosOneEmptyNotEqual()` - create two combos, one empty, one not, and test that they are not equal.
+* `DifferentObjectNotEqual()` - confirm that equality test will return `false` when given a different type of object.

+_You may need to add additional tests of the `equals()` method in Java to achieve 100% code coverage._

+##### ComboBuilder

+_For these tests, I recommend just checking the types of the entree, side, and drink item in the Combo returned, as well as the name, rather than using any fake objects.
+As before, you may wish to make these attributes visible to the test._

+* `Combo1()` - Combo 1 is built correctly
+* `Combo2()` - Combo 2 is built correctly
+* `Combo3()` - Combo 3 is built correctly
+* `Combo4()` - Combo 4 is built correctly
+* `Combo5()` - Combo 5 is built correctly
+* `Combo6()` - Combo 6 is built correctly
+* `BadComboThrowsException()` - a bad combo number should throw an exception

+##### OrderNumberSingleton

+* `SequentialOrderNumbers` - call `getNextOrderNumber()` several times and make sure each one is sequential.